What is decentralized finance (DeFi)?

 Decentralized finance (DeFi) explained

-Short for decentralized finance, DeFi is an umbrella term for applications and projects in the public blockchain space geared toward disrupting the traditional finance world.
+DeFi is an umbrella term for applications and projects in the public blockchain space geared toward disrupting the traditional finance world.
 DeFi refers to financial applications built on blockchain technologies, typically using smart contracts.
 Smart contracts are automated enforceable agreements that do not need intermediaries to execute.
 Anyone with an internet connection can access them to perform financial transactions and many other activities.

 How did DeFi get its start?

-Historically, central authorities have issued currencies that underpin our economies.
+Historically, central authorities have issued the currencies that underpin our economies.
 As people developed trust in those currencies, the power of monetary systems grew.
 However, trust has been broken repeatedly, making people question the centralized authorities' ability to manage said money.
 DeFi was developed to create a financial system that is open to everyone and minimizes the need to trust and rely on a central authority.

 Challenges within centralized finance